cricehomelab/auth-app/README.md

 Current TODO list:

-2. Create an Admin panel that will allow admins to administrate users.
+3. Create an Admin panel that will allow admins to administrate users.
+(On deck after item 6)
-3. Improve default page with name of application.
+4. Improve default page with name of application.
-4. Do some UX work to make this look more unique for a login page.
+5. Do some UX work to make this look more unique for a login page.
-5. Create a user page.
+6. Create a user page.
+This will be a landing page for a logged in user. (in progress)